twknab/mean_hike/readme.md

 ## Development Issues Log:

 ### Where I Left Off:
-	- Got time estimator working.
-Need to add some logic in to check for pre-trip, post-trip, and to show appropriate labels and buttons.
+	- Framed out pre-trip form page.
+	- Need to:
+		+ Populate data on pre-trip page.
+		+ Add auth check to pre-trip Angular controller.
+		+ Create pre-trip model and validations.

+	- Change `Add Hike` errors to show a single error if Name, Region, Distance and Gain are not filled out.

 	- Regarding your API route security, you may want to send back something and do a check in the factory loading the proper view